onlyquake/xonotic-wiki/Hardware_Requirements.md

 > To all users of git and autobuilds:
 >
-> please update, and then run “the big benchmark” as described on http://dev.xonotic.org/projects/xonotic/...quirements
+> please update, and then run “the big benchmark” as described at [[How to run the benchmark|Hardware_Requirements#how-to-run-the-benchmark]]
 >
 > Especially those of you who have performance problems are asked to run this.
 The test can, on older systems, take a few hours, so I’d recommend running it over night.
 >